 Click Here for tab for Everybody Hurts by R.E.M

 This song opens by just jumping between the D and G chords, and it’s one of those G’s where you’ll need both your pinky and ring finger held down.
-But instead of strumming it, these will be arpeggiated which means played 1 note at a time.
-They are simple enough to play and basically just ascend 3 notes, then descend 3 notes giving us a total of 6 eighth notes, which makes our 1 bar of 3/4.
+But instead of strumming it, these will be arpeggiated, which means played 1 note at a time.
+They are simple enough to play.
+Basically, just ascend 3 notes then descend 3 notes, giving us a total of 6 eighth notes, which makes our 1 bar of 3/4.
 Each chord gets 2 bars each.

 Fallin’ by Alicia Keys